cdoublev/css/doc/parse/README.md

 >
 > Otherwise, return the current input token.

-Therefore, to match a property defined with `rgb()`, the list of component values should include a single component value that is a function token whose `name` is `rgb` and whose `value` is a list of component values representing its arguments:
+Therefore, to match a property defined with `rgb()`, the list of component values should include a single component value whose `name` is `rgb` and whose `value` is a list of component values representing its arguments:

 > To consume a function:
 >
 > Create a function with its name equal to the value of the current input token and with its value initially set to an empty list. [...]

-A CSS declaration can not have a shorthand property name, and step 8 of the procedure for `Element.style.setProperty(property, value)` is rather nebulous about its responsibility on [expanding shorthand to longhands declarations](https://drafts.csswg.org/cssom/#concept-declarations-specified-order):
+`CSSStyleDeclaration` does not represent CSS declarations for shorthand properties.
+They are expanded to CSS declarations for the corresponding longhands *in [specified order*](https://drafts.csswg.org/cssom/#concept-declarations-specified-order).

+> The **specified order** for declarations is the same as specified, but with shorthand properties expanded into their longhand properties, in canonical order.
+If a property is specified more than once (after shorthand expansion), only the one with greatest cascading order must be represented, at the same relative position as it was specified.

+`CSSStyleDeclaration.cssText` (setter) is pretty explicit about this responsibility but it is rather nebulous for `Element.style.setProperty(property, value)`:

 > 8. If `property` is a shorthand property, then for each longhand property `longhand` that `property` maps to, in canonical order, follow these substeps:
 >   1. Let `longhand result` be the result of set the CSS declaration `longhand` with the appropriate value(s) from `component value list`, with the `important` flag set if `priority` is not the empty string, and unset otherwise, and with the list of declarations being the declarations.

 From [this issue of the W3C Github repository](https://github.com/w3c/csswg-drafts/issues/6451):

-> Shorthand expansion is not done in "parse a CSS value", it happens in [the above step].
+> Shorthand expansion is not done in "parse a CSS value", it happens in [the above step 8].

-Shorthand expansion is the result of sorting declarations in [specified order](https://drafts.csswg.org/cssom/#concept-declarations-specified-order):

-> The **specified order** for declarations is the same as specified, but with shorthand properties expanded into their longhand properties, in canonical order.
-If a property is specified more than once (after shorthand expansion), only the one with greatest cascading order must be represented, at the same relative position as it was specified.

 ## Side effects and idempotence

-The previous section raises a fundamental question about the result returned from *match `list` against the grammar for the property `property` in the CSS specification* in *parse a CSS value*, or from *parsing `declaration` according to the appropriate CSS specifications, dropping parts that are said to be ignored* in parse a CSS declaration block: should it be a simple boolean or a transformed/mutated list?
+The previous section raises a fundamental question about the result returned from *parse a CSS value* and *parse a CSS declaration block*, respectively *match `list` against the grammar for the property `property` in the CSS specification* and *parsing `declaration` according to the appropriate CSS specifications, dropping parts that are said to be ignored*: should it be a simple boolean or a transformed/mutated list?

-Note: matching against the grammar for the `property` is not defined but it means matching against its value definition and any optional specific rules defined in the specification for the property.
+Note: *matching against the grammar for the `property`* or *parsing `declaration` according to the appropriate CSS specifications* are not further defined but they both mean matching against the value definition and any specific rules defined in the specification for the property.

 *Parse a CSS value* do not require to replace (or mutate) the list of component values, and [*serialize a CSS value*](https://drafts.csswg.org/cssom/#serialize-a-css-value) only enforces idempotence, ie. `assert.deepStrictEqual(parse(list), parse(serialize(parse(list))))`: